 Turkey Yacht Charter Guide

-The Turkish yachting industry has grown and developed enormously over the past 40 years, most notably in the area of Gulet Chartering, also termed Blue Cruises (see accompanying article on Chartering a Gulet in Turkey).
-Gulets offer a crewed charter experience on a classic, but a comfortable wooden yacht, with great cuisine, friendly crew and itineraries to please everyone.
+The Turkish yachting industry has grown and developed enormously over the past 40 years, most notably in the area of Gulet chartering, also termed Blue Cruises (see accompanying article on Chartering a Gulet in Turkey).
+Gulets offer a crewed charter experience on a classic but comfortable wooden yacht, with great cuisine, friendly crew, and itineraries to please everyone.

 Chartering in Turkey is not limited to Blue Cruises, however.
-There are plenty of great charter yachts of all types and sizes - bareboat, crewed, motor, sail, and catamaran.
-Marinas.
+There are plenty of great charter yachts of all types and sizes - bareboat and crewed sailing yachts, catamarans, and luxury motor yachts.
 There are plenty of well-equipped marinas dotting the coastline between Istanbul and Antalya, providing necessary supplies, convenient access to safe harbors, and exciting destinations unto themselves.

-Turkey’s most established marinas lie on the southern coasts at Antalya, Kas, Finike, Kemer, Fethiye, Gocek, Kalkan, Marmaris, Bozburun, Datca, Mersin, Izmir, and Bodrum, to name a few.
+Turkey’s most established marinas lie on the southern coasts at Antalya, Kas, Finike, Kemer, Fethiye, Gocek, Kalkan, Marmaris, Bozburun, Datca, Mersin, Izmir, and Bodrum.

 In short yes.
 The political unrest has drawn to a close, which has paved the way for Turkey to become the ever-popular holiday/vacation destination again!
 The Southwestern and western border of Turkey offers some unparalleled safe sailing.
 For further information please read here!

-Gulet charters are a very popular holiday with Boatbookings.com clients – as well as being as fun and as relaxing as you wish, they also offer exceptional value, whatever your budget!
+Gulet charters are a very popular holiday with Boatbookings clients – as well as being as fun and as relaxing as you wish, they also offer an exceptional value that is sure to meet your budget!

 Flotilla sailing is sailing with two or more yachts or gulets usually led by an experienced skipper on one of the boats.
 Flotilla sailing is great for large groups who may have varying needs.
 The boats can sail together or separate for a while if one part of the group wants to see ancient ruins while the other is more interested in sunning and relaxing for example.

-If you prefer a pampered charter aboard a more modern yacht, there are crewed motor yachts to meet any needs.
+If you prefer a luxury charter aboard a modern sleek yacht, there are crewed motor yachts that allow you to island-hop while being pampered with the finest cuisine and impeccable service.
 More and more luxury yachts are now available in Turkish waters, and charters often combine several of the nearby Greek islands for a complete Aegean experience.

-Bodrum has a large, protected harbour, overlooked by Bodrum Castle, which houses a fascinating museum of its incredible history.
-The harbour is generally full of a stunning array of Gulets and sailboats and offers plenty of restaurants and seaside cafes.
-Bodrum is easily reached from Istanbul and many other European cities, as it has an international airport 20 minutes inland.
+Bodrum has a large protected harbor, overlooked by Bodrum Castle, that houses a fascinating museum of its incredible history and a dance club at night.
+The harbor is generally full of a stunning array of Gulets and sailboats and offers plenty of restaurants and seaside cafes.
+Bodrum is easily reached from Istanbul and many other European cities through Milas–Bodrum Airport just 20 minutes inland.

 The surrounding province features a shoreline of 657 km with beaches, ports, and ancient cities scattered throughout, including the World Heritage Site Xanthos.